Antfield-Creations/fafa-vae/journal/README.md

 much lower than on the vanilla VAE.
 The VAE uses a flattening operation and a subsequent fully connected layer close to the latent, as the latent is a simple vector.
 The fully connected layer, however, was absolutely humongous, given the size of the images on the one hand, and the size of the latent vector on the other.
-At least that is solved in the VQVAE implementation, but I may have to add in some conv/deconv layers to give the model enough weights to learn a good reconstruction.
+At least that is solved in the VQ-VAE implementation, but I may have to add in some conv/deconv layers to give the model enough weights to learn a good reconstruction.

 I haven't implemented the pixelCNN yet, however, and I'm still not exactly clear on its purpose.
 I suspect it has to do